trentzz/vcf2pandas/README.md

 FORMAT:SAMPLE_NAME:FORMAT_FIELD     e.g. FORMAT:HG002:GT
 ```

+The info field, format field and sample names can also be mapped to custom values by using a dictionary.
+See [Renaming custom columns and samples](#renaming-custom-columns-and-samples).

-### INFO fields not present for some variants
+### INFO or FORMAT fields not present for some variants

-When certain INFO fields are not present for certain variants, `vcf2pandas` inserts a `.` instead in that cell.
+When certain INFO or FORMAT fields are not present for certain variants, `vcf2pandas` inserts a `.` instead in that cell.
 E.g. for `vcf3_all.txt` you can see `INFO:GENE` column has `.` for the first 7 variants.

 ## Examples